smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 The basic idea is that:
 - After Proxy is connected to Core, it initiates another connection over a different transport.
 (Hereafter, the transport used by the first connection is called `Primary Transport`.
 The transport used by the additional connection is called `Secondary Transport`.)
-- Core tells Proxy which transports can be used as Secondary Transport.
+- Core tells Proxy which transport can be used as Secondary Transport.
 - Core and Proxy run some of the services on Secondary Transport.
 The services that are allowed on the Secondary Transport are specified by Core.
 Note that RPC and Hybrid services always run on Primary Transport.
 - Core notifies Proxy of the information that is necessary to establish a TCP connection.
 - Core's behavior on generating Session ID is changed, so that a unique Session ID is assigned to each app.